> The Lean Post> "set-based engineering"

 Sharing how the world is making things better through lean.

-creativity on the Lean Post
+set-based engineering on the Lean Post

 The Designer's Dilemma